|Birth: ||Apr. 22, 1868|

 The many moves Elias often needed to make were accepted by Flora because she believed each move was intended to make their family closer and hopefully more financially sound, and she wanted their children to experience other regions of the country.
 Flora was a very calm presence to Elias and each one of their children.

 It was Flora who seemed to temper the strict and rigid disposition of Elias and she calmed him when he did seem less tolerable when he was fraught with disciplinary actions with their children.
 To be certain, Elias loved his family and he was likely under pressure due to financial problems!
 Flora really enjoyed reading stories and even often playing games with their children.

 In Marceline, Missouri, when the Disney Family owned a small farm, Flora always made certain the children had good meals, warm clothes in the colder months, and that they spent time outside playing and learning about the various farm animals on their farm.
 Walt was first exposed to all sorts of farm animals that most likely ingrained in his heart the love for animals as he would later portray in so many of his beloved animated and true-life films!
-In later years Walt would often reminiscence about the good times on the farm and about the many animals he loved and that his parents wanted him to enjoy and to love!
+In later years Walt would often reminiscence about the good times on the farm and about the many animals he loved and that his parents wanted him to respect and to enjoy and to love!

 It was in Marceline when Elias bought Flora her first sewing machine.
 She was quite a seamstress and she made most of the clothes for the children.
 She liked red and blue threads and used a lot of these colors on her new sewing machine!